-Trade Secret Litigation Attorney
+Call our Austin Trade Secret Litigation Attorneys Today

 Common legal actions taken when a company perceives a threat from a competitor hiring former employees include demands for injunctive relief or immediate orders that prevent or restrict a company from doing business.
 With claims like breach of fiduciary duty, unfair competition, and trade secret misappropriation leveled against a company, proper defense and aggressive counsel are critical.

 With cases like these affecting not only the businesses involved but the individual workers as well, there is much at stake.
 Consult with the Austin trade secret litigation attorneys at Shaw Cowart LLP today to receive invaluable counsel for trade secret defense and move quickly toward resolution.